 Ice fishing on the lake in the winter months for Lake Trout is also a very popular activity.
 Cold Lake fishing charters and guides can provide you with personalized or group fishing trips with all the expertise and gear you will need to catch your own trophy.

 The small town of Cold Lake itself makes a nice and cozy base for your fishing adventures.
 After a few days spent fishing, check out the nearby attractions and leisure activities to rest up for more days spent on the water.

-- Cold Lake Marina: Useful for renting boats and fishing charters, this large marina is also a fantastic place to enjoy a leisurely stroll of the boardwalk or a quiet lunch.
+- Cold Lake Marina: Useful for renting boats and fishing charters, this large marina is also a fantastic place to enjoy a leisurely stroll on the boardwalk or a quiet lunch.

-- Cold Lake Provincial Park: This park has activities available both in winter and in summer.
-Laze around the beach or opt for canoeing, kayaking, water skiing or windsurfing around the lake.
+- Cold Lake Provincial Park: This park has activities available both in winter and summer.
+Laze around the beach or opt for canoeing, kayaking, water skiing, or windsurfing around the lake.
 Try your hand at sailing and paddle boating or just stick to swimming and fishing.
-There are over 200 species of bird around the park so spend a day out amongst the trees trying to spot as many as you can.
+There are over 200 species of birds around the park, so spend a day out amongst the trees trying to spot as many as you can.
 Make your way along the hiking trails or try skiing and ice fishing if the weather is cooled down.

 - Meadow Lake Provincial Park: Located on the Saskatchewan side, this park is one of the province’s largest.
 It is home to a cluster of lakes and a dense boreal forest.
 The cluster of lakes is actually more than just a cluster as it numbers in around 20.
 Hang out on the beaches or try out windsurfing and boating.